akash-musky/akash-musky/README.md

 - 👋 Hi, I’m Akash Kumar.
 I was born and brought up In Bakhtiyarpur, Patna, Bihar.
+Have two month experince in Optum UHG as Software Engineering Intern.
 - ⛳️ I am currently pursuing B.tech in National Institute Of Technology,Delhi in Computer Science Engineering.
-- 👀 Currently I’m Software Engineering Intern in Celigo.
+- 👀 Currently I’m Software Engineering Intern in Celigo and also have FTE at the same designation in the same company.
 - 👑 I Have pretty much experience in React Js, Node Js, Machine Learning , Data structure and Algorithms.
 - 👁 I am Passionate , Adaptable, Courageous and Flexible.
 - 💪 I believe in 'Karma'.
 I also recover quickly after being failed and back my self to give my best efforts.